 The mixture is taken in the RB flask and boiled.
-The more volatile or the component with lower boiling point evaporates faster and is collected in a separate container.
+The more volatile, i.e., component with a lower boiling point, evaporates faster and is collected in a separate container.
 A condenser is used to hasten the process of condensation.

 This method is employed when the difference between the boiling points of the liquids isn’t much.
 Since the vapours of such liquids might condense together, a fractionating column is fixed to the mouth of the RB.